-- 33.1 Idling vehicles emit pollutants to the surrounding air which tends to concentrate around the vehicles.
-Air quality in some parts of the St Albans District, particularly in the City Centre, already exceeds EU safe limits so it's important that we all work together for our cleaner air. - 33.2 Idling engines create a noticeable impact on surrounding air quality.
-Not only does it affect others around your car, but it also puts your own health at risk as in-car air pollution is often higher because of the reduced - 33.3 We would ask you to consider that you have a key role to play in reducing unnecessary pollution by switching off your engine whilst waiting for customers, taking a break or even when in standstill traffic.
-Fuel consumption of an idling-vehicle is about half a litre per hour.

-33.4 Rule 123 of the Highway Code states:
+- 34.1 Idling vehicles emit pollutants to the surrounding air which tends to concentrate around the vehicles.
+Air quality in some parts of the District, particularly in the St Albans City Centre, already exceeds EU safe limits so it's important that we all work together for our cleaner air. - 34.2 Idling engines create a noticeable impact on surrounding air quality.
+Not only does it affect others around your car, but it also puts your own health at risk as in-car air pollution is often higher because of the reduced. - 34.3 We would ask you to consider that you have a key role to play in reducing unnecessary pollution by switching off your engine whilst waiting for customers, taking a break or even when in standstill traffic.
+Fuel consumption of an idling-vehicle is about half a litre per hour. - 34.4 Rule 123 of the Highway Code states:

 "You MUST NOT leave a parked vehicle unattended with the engine running or leave a vehicle engine running unnecessarily while that vehicle is stationary on a public road.
 Generally, if the vehicle is stationary and is likely to remain so for more than a couple of minutes, you should apply the parking brake and switch off the engine to reduce emissions and noise pollution.
-However it is permissible to leave the engine running if the vehicle is stationary in traffic or for diagnosing faults."
+However, it is permissible to leave the engine running if the vehicle is stationary in traffic or for diagnosing faults."

-33.5 It is possible to receive a fixed penalty notice, under The Road Traffic (Vehicle Emissions) (Fixed Penalty) (England) Regulations 2002, for not switching off your engine.
+34.5 It is possible to receive a fixed penalty notice, under The Road Traffic (Vehicle Emissions) (Fixed Penalty) (England) Regulations 2002, for not switching off your engine.

-34. Maximum Age of Vehicles
+35. Maximum Age of Vehicles

-- 34.1 The Best Practice Guidance reminds licensing authorities that it is perfectly possible for an older vehicle to be in good condition and that the setting of an age limit beyond which they will not licence vehicles may be arbitrary and disproportionate.
-The limits set by us are considered necessary and proportionate to promote public safety and the other objectives of this Policy, however, we accept that a greater frequency of testing may be appropriate for older vehicles. - 34.2 When we first license a vehicle it must be less than five years old from the date of first registration.
+35.1 The Best Practice Guidance reminds licensing authorities that it is perfectly possible for an older vehicle to be in good condition and that the setting of an age limit beyond which they will not licence vehicles may be arbitrary and disproportionate.
+The limits set by us are considered necessary and proportionate to promote public safety and the other objectives of this Policy, however, we accept that a greater frequency of testing may be appropriate for older vehicles.

+34.2-When we first license a vehicle it must be less than five years old from the date of first registration.

-35. Vehicle Testing
+36. Vehicle Testing

-- 35.1 In order to comply with our vehicle testing requirements a vehicle must obtain a current MOT pass certificate and a current Certificate of Compliance pass certificate from our nominated testing facility.
-The Certificate of Compliance certificate must be dated no earlier than one calendar month prior to the licence commencement date. - 35.2 Vehicles that are less than one year old will be exempt from producing a current MOT pass certificate and Certificate of Compliance. - 35.3 All vehicles will be subject to annual testing requirements (MOT and Compliance Test) until they reach seven years old.
+- 36.1 In order to comply with our vehicle testing requirements a vehicle must obtain a current MOT pass certificate and a current Certificate of Compliance pass certificate from our nominated testing facility.
+The Certificate of Compliance certificate must be dated no earlier than one calendar month prior to the licence commencement date. - 36.2 Vehicles that are less than one year old will be exempt from producing a current MOT pass certificate and Certificate of Compliance. - 36.3 All vehicles will be subject to annual testing requirements (MOT and Compliance Test) until they reach seven years old.
 Once a vehicle reaches seven years of age it will be subject to six-monthly Certificate of Compliance tests.
-Each application for a grant or renewal of a vehicle licence must be accompanied with proof of testing requirement compliance.

-35.4 The licence of any vehicle which fails its testing requirements will be automatically suspended until such time as the vehicle has been re-examined and the necessary pass certificates obtained.
+Each application for a grant or renewal of a vehicle licence must be accompanied with proof of testing requirement compliance. - 36.4 The licence of any vehicle which fails its testing requirements will be automatically suspended until such time as the vehicle has been re-examined and the necessary pass certificates obtained.
 We, or our nominated testing facility, may retain the vehicle licence plate until such time as the inspection requirements are met.
+Licence holders must notify the Licensing Authority, in writing, of any such failure within 3 working days.

-36. MOT advisories
+37. MOT advisories